 - 2 Tablespoons maple syrup or honey

 - 2 Tablespoons apple cider vinegar

-- one 10-15 oz. bag cole slaw mix or about 4-5 cups shredded cabbage (just regular green cabbage or a mix with red cabbage and carrots)
+- one 10-15 oz. bag cole slaw mix or about 4-5 cups shredded cabbage (just green or a mix of red and green cabbage)

-- 1 medium apple, shredded or spiralized and chopped
+- 1 medium apple, shredded, julienned, or spiralized

 - In a medium bowl, combine the Greek yogurt, mustard, maple syrup, vinegar, salt, and pepper, and stir until smooth and combined.